louisrli/tribulations/README.md

 When should I use Tribulations?
 ------------
-You should use Tribulations when your experimental structure can be expressed by a tree.
-More specifically, consider evaluating the performance of multiple clicking tools ( *conditions* ).
+You should use Tribulations when your **experimental structure can be expressed by a tree**.
+For example, consider evaluating the performance of multiple clicking tools ( *conditions* ).
 In each condition, there are multiple *blocks*, and in each block, there are multiple *trials*.

 ![Example of a tree showing experimental structure](docs/experiment_structure.png)